dp9ztcftf2-lgtm/prompting-playbook/README.md

 # Prompting Playbook

+> **Note:** This project is currently in a planning/scaffolding phase.
+Not all components described in this README exist yet.
+The README outlines the intended direction, architecture, and goals for this repository.

 A curated collection of notes, templates, and best practices for learning AI prompting, LLM reasoning patterns, and real-world AI engineering workflows.

 This playbook tracks my progress through a structured AI Engineering curriculum focused on: